rajat4885/to-do-list/README.md

 # todolist😁

-⭐Todo list is a small, simple and beautiful app made with help of HTML,CSS,JAVASCRIPT,EJS,NODE.JS and mongdb Atlas and deployed it with Heroku.
+⭐Todo list is a small, simple and beautiful app made with help of HTML,CSS,JAVASCRIPT,EJS,NODE.JS and mongdb Atlas.

 ⭐It can help you keep track of your daily plans.
 If you happen to have the habit of writing a mission plan, then it must be perfect for you.